Tianyi-Billy-Ma/AdT/README.md

 ```Python
 python main.py --dname cora
 ```
 As shown in Table I, Twitter-HyDrug has relatively large number of hyperedges, and requires large GPU memory for some calculation.
-We provides an option to move part of calculations to CPUs.
-Our program will auto detect the dataset, and ask whether move parts of caculation to CPUs.
+We provides an option to move part of calculations to CPU.
+Our program will auto detect the dataset, and ask whether move part of calculation to CPU.
 If so, it may take longer for some calculation on CPU.
-For example:
+For example, to reproduce our experiment on Twitter-HyDrug wtih some calculation on CPU, please run:
 ```
 >> python main.py --dname Twitter-HyDrug
 ## "Due to the limited GPU memory, do you want to move some calculations to CPU? (y/n)"